 No tickets will be available for purchase at the gate.
 All participants (over the age of 10) must have purchased a ticket to be admitted.
 All tickets are will-call: Bring your ID.

 The Gate crew will check your ID and give you a wristband.
-There are different wristbands for over-21 and under-21.
-People without wristbands will be asked to leave the event so please keep your wristband on.
-If you lose your wristband please talk to Gate.
+There are different wristbands for people over-21 and under-21.
+People without wristbands will be asked to leave the event, so please keep your wristband on throughout the event.
+If you lose your wristband, please talk to Gate.

 Maps of the site will be posted on kiosks.
 Please respect the event boundaries and the designated sacred spaces.
 Camping is not allowed in the main field–please camp in the woods.